CodeChillAlluna/code-chill/README.md

 # Server

 The server of Code&Chill is written in Java with the framework Spring-Boot 1.5.
-It's using JPA for interacting with a Postgres database or whatever database you want to use, JWT for authentication, Docker for managing user environment, and more.
+It's using JPA to interact with a Postgres database or whatever database you want to use, JWT for authentication, Docker to manage user environments, and more.

 The code for the server is accessible [here](https://github.com/CodeChillAlluna/code-chill-server).